Summer Writing Camp (WriteNow!)

 All teachers are experienced Emerson Montessori staff members.
 Materials and exercises are designed and prepared by Charles D. Bernstein, Ph.D., executive director of the writing program and president of Early Learning Institute.

-The 2020 Summer Writing Camps will be a little different than previous years.
+The 2021 Summer Writing Camps will be, like last year, a little different than previous years.
 Due to COVID-19 and social distancing requirements, there will be 2 ways to attend: Online and In-Person.
 If you are wanting to attend in-person, you will need to apply for all 3 weeks as a package.
 The online program allows you to pick out the pieces a la carte.

 One subject is covered in each of the three one-week camps.
 They include:

 - Expository Writing—This program covers school-type assignments (reports, essays, written tests, analyses) and the skills necessary to organize, write, edit, and re-write them.

 - Creative Writing—This covers self-expressive writing through stories, plays, poems, and journals and the skills necessary to complete them.